-I wanted to spend as much time as possible exploring the beauty of the Sedona area, so I was looking for monthly rates for the best deal.
-I ended up staying from June – September, 2016 and most of that time I was parked about 18 miles away at Rio Verde RV Park in Cottonwood (after a brief stay at Dead Horse Ranch State Park in May).
-I’ll write more about Cottonwood RV parks later, but the following is info on the parks closest to Sedona.
+June – Sept.
+2016 – I wanted to spend as much time as possible exploring the beauty of the Sedona area, so I was looking for monthly rates for the best deal.
+Most of that time I was parked about 18 miles away in Cottonwood (after a brief stay at Dead Horse Ranch State Park in May).
+My info on Cottonwood RV parks.

 Site Map & Rates